 Risk management tries to anticipate and prepare for potential risks that are most likely to materialize in our organization.
 Management works with the Board of Directors to establish and adopt policies and procedures to effectively manage the various risks to which the organization is exposed.
 Tools that management and the board have undertaken to identify, assess and manage the risks include regular monitoring, stress testing, both internal and external audits, combined with ongoing reporting to and monitoring by our regulator, Credit Union Deposit Guarantee Corporation.
-In addition, our Credit Union has contracted the services of LP and Company Inc. to assist our Credit Union in developing complete updated and integrated Capital, Liquidity, Strategic and ERM plans.
-Management contracted the services of SaskCentral National Consulting to assist management with an analysis of our Credit Union's risk exposure and identification of risk mitigation strategies.
+In addition, our Credit Union has contracted the services of LP and Company Inc. to assist our Credit Union in developing complete updated and integrated Capital, Liquidity, Strategic and ERM plans for 2025 and going forward.

 Each year our credit union spends significant resources measuring and assessing risks and ensuring we are adequately prepared to serve our membership now and in the future.
 This process is called enterprise risk management (ERM) and is a requirement of credit unions in Saskatchewan as laid out by Credit Union Deposit Guarantee Corporation.
 Our discussions identified eleven (11) categories of risk namely, credit, liquidity, emerging, earnings, reputation, human resources, operational, strategic, market /interest rate, information technology, and legal/regulatory.
-As most of the risks remain relevant in 2023 the board and management reviewed ten (10) risks.
+As most of the risks remain relevant in 2024 the board and management reviewed ten (10) risks.
 Upon implementation of mitigating strategies and action plans no risks were considered high severity.
-Through regular reviews of the market and market conditions, internal assessments and regulatory compliance reviews, management reports to the board of directors quarterly thru ICAAP analysis and an annual update report.
+Through regular reviews of the market and market conditions, internal assessments and regulatory compliance reviews, management reports to the board of directors quarterly thru ICAAP analysis and an annual ERM update report.
 Risk mitigating strategies and action plans are implemented by management to manage these risks at levels identified in the credit unions risk appetite.
 Through this process, the following risks have been identified according to their potential impact on Saskatoon City Employees Credit Union (SCECU).